jhong1016/Horiseon-Homepage/README.md

 **Installation**

-Upload index.html and assets folder to the deployed webserver.
+Uploaded index.html and assets folder to the deployed webserver.
 The assets folder contains images and CSS file.